 Indy Mogul - DIY filmmaking.
 Francis Ford Coppola: On Risk, Money, Craft & Collaboration.
 Over the course of 45 years in the film business, Francis Ford Coppola has refined a singular code of ethics that govern his filmmaking.

 There are three rules: 1) Write and direct original screenplays, 2) make them with the most modern technology available, and 3) self-finance them.
 But Coppola didn’t develop this formula overnight.
 Though he found Hollywood success at the young age of 30, he admits that the early “Godfather” fame pulled him off course from his dream of writing and directing personal stories.
-Like Bergman, Coppola wanted to wake up and make movies based on his dreams and nightmares.
 Top 10 Screenwriting Tips Introduction to Screenwriting How to become a screenwriter.
 Over the last quarter century I’ve stumbled and lurched my way to some understanding of the screenwriter’s craft.